Sosburg/BI-and-analyics-project/README.md

-# INFS 324 Business intelligence and analytics project
+# Business intelligence and analytics project